 Note: Proof of eligibility and dependency documents must be dated prior to the date of enrollment.
 One document must be dated at least 12 months prior to the date of enrollment and the other documents must be dated within 60 days prior to the date of enrollment.

 Coverage for Domestic Partners is subject to Imputed Income

 Adding an Eligible Dependent to Coverage

 You may add eligible dependent to your coverage during Open Enrollment period, which is held in the fall each year for coverage to be effective on January 1st.
 However, if you experience a Qualified Life Event as defined by the IRS (such as marriage, divorce, birth/adoption of a child, etc.), you may be able to make a changes consistent with the Qualified Life Event.
-If you expirience a Qualified Life Event, within 31 days of the Qualified Life Event date you must submit a completed Benefits Enrollment form with any applicable supporting documentation (such as proof of loss of coverage or marriage) to Human Resources.
-Otherwise, you will lose your opportunity to make changes and will need to wait until Open Enrollment to make changes unless you expirience another Qualified Life Event.
+If you experience a Qualified Life Event, within 31 days of the Qualified Life Event date you must submit a completed Benefits Enrollment form with any applicable supporting documentation (such as proof of loss of coverage or marriage) to Human Resources.
+Otherwise, you will lose your opportunity to make changes and will need to wait until Open Enrollment to make changes unless you experience another Qualified Life Event.